BONUS: America's Birthday: The 30 Best Movies of the 21st Century

 And he said when the movie Saving Private Ryan came out, it was the first movie that had gotten the sound of warfare right, the sound of gunshots and ricochet.

-And and my uncle said he had vets who'd been at Vietnam and the movie triggered their PTSD.
+And my uncle said he had vets who'd been at Vietnam and the movie triggered their PTSD.

-And I mean, that's the power of cinema to trans transport you to a different life, a different time, a different world, and and and it's it's powerful and beautiful if it's not just just a agenda for left-wing propagandizing.
+And I mean, that's the power of cinema to transport you to a different life, a different time, a different world.

-Yeah, and and you go back to as you mentioned, propagandizing, and and that's one of the core things here.
+Yeah, and you go back to, as you mentioned, propagandizing.

-I I also look at some of these movies that are on this list, and they do have just a disdain also for family.
+I also look at some of these movies that are on this list, and they do have just a disdain also for family.

 Did you notice that?